dekoza/mtgpl/docs/_sources/ZEN.rst.txt

 :mtgtip:`Nissa Revane<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/b/1b4c26ab-0f7b-4163-b9e4-a415b91352a6.jpg?1562610283|https://scryfall.com/card/zen/170/nissa-revane?utm_source=api>`
-   +1: Search your library for a card named Nissa's Chosen and put it onto the battlefield.
-Then shuffle your library.
+   +1: Search your library for a card named Nissa's Chosen, put it onto the battlefield, then shuffle.

    +1: You gain 2 life for each Elf you control.

-   −7: Search your library for any number of Elf creature cards and put them onto the battlefield.
-Then shuffle your library.
+   −7: Search your library for any number of Elf creature cards, put them onto the battlefield, then shuffle.

 :mtgtip:`Nissa's Chosen<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/7/a740584f-2ec2-46a9-9344-eac220759e85.jpg?1562615225|https://scryfall.com/card/zen/171/nissas-chosen?utm_source=api>`